Yggdrasil Decision Forests: A Fast and Extensible Decision Forests Library: Experiments

 \subsection{Accuracies}

 Tab.~\ref{tab:accuracies} shows the accuracy for each learner on each dataset.
 The reported values are the average over the 10 cross-validation rounds.
 Learners are sorted by average global rank (the first learners are the better).
-The number of brackets in the table header is the number of examples in the dataset.